Brainhub24/EV/README.md

 ## Soon...
+> [!NOTE]
+> This is a useful powershell program that can manage your windows energy settings.
 ```
   _____ _                        _  __     ___       _ _             _
  | ____| |_ ___ _ __ _ __   __ _| | \ \   / (_) __ _(_) | __ _ _ __ | |_